 – Sumeet Gupta,

-Associate Director, FICCI ( Federation of Indian Chambers of Commerce and Industry)
+Senior Director, FICCI ( Federation of Indian Chambers of Commerce and Industry)

 I have been impressed by the highly efficient manner with which Jaya Bhattacharji Rose approaches her work.
 She uses her networking connections to help connect writers and literary agents successfully.
 It was through her that I was introduced to Mita Kapur and SIYAHI my literary agent with whom I went on to sign a contract for my novel MARI which then became a local bestseller.